The Patent Litigation Law Review: Denmark

 The infringer may ask customs to release the goods while the case is pending in court, to the extent that he or she posts a bond, the size of which is decided by customs.
 Furthermore, Denmark accepts the small consignment exemption, according to which small consignments may be destroyed by customs without the parties having been involved, to the extent that the infringement is proven beyond doubt.

-The Danish procedural system is not a front-load system, and the ability to add new evidence to a case on appeal is very liberal.
-However, it is not possible to add entirely new claims to the case on appeal, unless the parties and the court agree to such additions.
+The Danish procedural system is not a front-load system, and the ability to add new evidence to a case on appeal is very liberal; however, it is not possible to add entirely new claims to the case on appeal unless the parties and the court agree to those additions.

 The year in review

 Approximately 11 decisions have been published within the past year, including decisions on interim injunctions, cases on the merits and award of damages.
 The most interesting cases are detailed below.

 In Fresenius Kabi Deutschland GmbH v.
 Biogen,11 Fresenius's claim for an injunction against Biogen AS and Biogen Manufacturing ApS was denied.
 Before the Maritime and Commercial Court in the first instance, Fresenius relied on two Danish utility models.
 The models were revoked by the Board of Appeal for Patents and Trademarks before the proceedings in the Appeal Court; thus, the case concerned Fresenius's European patent on which the utility models were based.

 The case raised, in particular, questions on whether Biogen and Biogen Manufacturing had a right of prior use under Section 4(1) of the Patent Act, as well as questions on the validity of Fresenius's patent, including whether there was an impermissible extension of the patent within the meaning of Section 13 of the Patent Act.
 The Regional Court found that Fresenius could not rely on the patent owing to the inadmissible extension.
 The Court, therefore, affirmed that the application for an injunction had been rightly refused.